 Chicharones are sinfully delicious chunks of juicy fried pork.

 Carnitas are beef pieces on a stick, grilled over an open hubcap-grill fire.
-Eat it by sliding a piece off between a tortilla.
+Eat it by sliding a bit off between corn tortillas or tortilla chips.

-Where to eat it: Carnitas are a snack found at festivals.
+Where to eat it: Carnitas are popular snacks found at festivals.
 Just follow the yummy smell and look for the hubcap grills!

-Bizcochos are baked cheese and cornmeal dough rings.
+Bizcochos are a typical dish in Costa Rica.
+The main ingredients are baked cheese and cornmeal dough rings.